bamos/python-scripts/README.md

 + Created: 2014.04.19

-This script (music-organizer.py) organizes my music collection for iTunes and [mpv](http://mpv.io) using tag information.
+This scripts (music-organizer.py) organizes my music collection for iTunes and [mpv](http://mpv.io) using tag information.
 The directory structure is `<artist>/<track>`, where `<artist>` and `<track>` are lower case strings separated by dashes.